Living With Endometriosis

 We are not “disabled”- we are warriors.

-Posted by steph Published in inspirational
+Posted by steph Published in Inspirational

 Today my blog friend Jeanne posted a video to her site.
 I implore you to watch this video, because the person speaking in the video – Aimee Mullins – elaborates in the best way what I have been thinking for the last few years since my surgical diagnosis – “…there’s a difference between the medical condition and what someone might do with it.”